Frankincense Essential Oil, Carterii

 - Strength of Initial Aroma: Mild to medium

-- Blends Well With: citrus oils such as grapefruit oil and bergamot oil; spice oils such as basil oil and black pepper oil; also, neroli oil, sandalwood oil, galbanum oil and geranium oil.
+- Blends Well With: citrus oils such as grapefruit oil and bergamot oil; spice oils such as basil oil and black pepper oil; also, neroli oil, sandalwood oil, galbanum oil.

 Safety Considerations for Frankincense Carterii Essential Oil